quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part25_12.4_Clips.md

 #### Local Timeline and Pose Interpolation
-Background context: Every animation clip has a local timeline, typically denoted by \( t \).
-At the start of a clip, \( t = 0 \), and at the end, \( t = T \) where \( T \) is the duration of the clip.
+Background context: Every animation clip has a local timeline, typically denoted by $t $.
+At the start of a clip, $ t = 0 $, and at the end,$ t = T $ where $ T$ is the duration of the clip.
 An important concept here is that the rate at which frames are displayed to the viewer can differ from the rate at which poses are created by the animator.

 :p What does the term "local timeline" refer to in animation?
 ??x
-The local timeline refers to the internal time reference for an individual animation clip, where \( t \) ranges from 0 to \( T \).
+The local timeline refers to the internal time reference for an individual animation clip, where $t $ ranges from 0 to$T$.
 This timeline allows for pose interpolation between keyframes and continuous sampling of poses at any point during the animation. x??

 ---